RP 5264; RP-5264; TGR 1202; Umbralisib; TGR1202; TGR-1202; RP5264;

 |

-Marginal zone lymphoma is a rare, slowly progressing type of non-Hodgkin lymphoma initially treated with [rituximab] (an anti-CD20 drug), either alone or in combination with chemotherapy.
-Unfortunately, many patients experience a relapse or develop resistance to these drugs.
-Treatment options then become limited, and alternate treatments for the lymphoma are required to control disease progression.
-Follicular lymphoma is also treated with rituximab and other chemotherapeutic agents, but may show similar progression.
-On February 5, 2021, the Food and Drug Administration granted accelerated approval to umbralisib, a kinase inhibitor for PI3K-delta and casein kinase CK1-epsilon, based on promising results from clinical trials.
-It was marketed as Ukoniq by TG Therapeutics and has been approved for the treatment of relapsing and refractory marginal cell lymphoma and follicular lymphoma in adults.
-Umbralisib inhibits casein kinase, a primary regulator of protein translation, kinase-1ε, distinguishing it from other lymphoma treatments.
-While it initially offered a promising therapy for patients experiencing relapsing or refractory disease, umbralisib was withdrawn from the market due to safety concerns as the drug was associated with a possible increased risk of death outweighing the benefits.
+Marginal zone lymphoma is a rare, slowly progressing non-Hodgkin's lymphoma initially treated with rituximab (an anti-CD20 drug), either alone or in combination with chemotherapy.
+However, many patients relapse or develop resistance to these drugs.
+Treatment options are limited at this point, necessitating the search for alternative lymphoma treatments to control disease progression.
+Follicular lymphoma is also treated with rituximab and other chemotherapy drugs, but its progression can be similar to that of marginal zone lymphoma.
+On February 5, 2021, the U.S. Food and Drug Administration (FDA) granted accelerated approval to umbralisib, a kinase inhibitor of PI3K-δ and casein kinase CK1-ε, based on favorable clinical trial results.
+This drug is marketed by TG Therapeutics under the brand name Ukoniq and is already approved for the treatment of adult relapsed/refractory marginal zone lymphoma and follicular lymphoma.
+Umbralisib is a casein kinase inhibitor.
+Casein kinase is a major regulator of protein translation, and its active ingredient is kinase-1ε, which distinguishes it from other lymphoma treatments.
+Although initially it offered a promising therapy for patients with relapsed or refractory disease, Umbralisib was withdrawn from the market due to safety concerns, as the drug may have increased the risk of death, and its benefits may have outweighed the risks.
+Umbralisib is a kinase inhibitor.
+Its mechanism of action is as a kinase inhibitor.
+Umbralisib is an oral kinase inhibitor that received accelerated approval in 2021 for the treatment of relapsed or refractory marginal zone lymphoma and follicular lymphoma in adults, but this approval was withdrawn a year later due to trial data showing increased mortality with its use.
+Elevated serum enzyme levels during Umbralisib treatment are rare, but no clinically significant symptoms of acute liver injury or jaundice have been reported.

 C31H24F3N5O3